 Telephone 217500000 (ext.22130)

-My current research is driven by three overarching objectives: 1) Understanding the genomic and transcriptomic changes during adaptation to new environments; 2) Addressing the role of History and Selection and the impact of such forces on the repeatability of Adaptive Evolution at both the phenotypic and genomic levels; 3) Understanding the evolutionary mechanisms underlying clinal variation, namely of chromosomal inversions.
+My current research is driven by four overarching objectives: 1) Understanding the patterns of adaptation to climate change at the phenotypic and molecular level; 2) Unraveling the genomic and transcriptomic changes that occur during adaptation to new environments; 3) Addressing the role of History and Selection and the impact of such forces on the repeatability of Adaptive Evolution at both the phenotypic and genomic levels; 4) Understanding the evolutionary mechanisms underlying clinal variation, namely of chromosomal inversions.

 I currently collaborate with several colleagues working on Population and Evolutionary Genetics, Evolutionary Ecology and Experimental Evolution: in particular Mauro Santos (Univ.
-Autonoma Barcelona), Marta Pascual (Univ Barcelona) and Anthony Long (Univ California Irvine).
-These collaborations have resulted in several publications throughout the years.
+Autonoma Barcelona), Volker Loeschcke (Aarhus University), Marta Pascual (Univ Barcelona) and Celia Schunter (Univ of Hong Kong).

 Matos, M., Simões, P., Fragata, I., Quina, A.S., Kristensen, T.N. & Santos, M. (2021) Editorial: coping with climate change: a genomic perspective on thermal adaptation.Frontiers in Genetics, Online early, .
 DOI:10.3389/fgene.2020.619441 (IF2020 4,599; Q2 Genetics and Heredity)